karlpawlowicz/float-test-app/README.md

 ## Solution

+- Loading and error states should communicate to the user when data is being fetched and if an error occurs.
 - User should be able to filter transactions by date, tags, and teams.
 The date filter UI should be user-friendly, such as a calendar.
 Tags and teams UI should be dropdowns and allow multiple selections.
+- Date filter should have an initial value (e.g., one year).
+- Tags and teams filters should have an initial value (e.g., all).
 - Line chart should be responsive, work across different devices/screens and using assistive technology such as a screen reader.
-- Loading and error states should communicate to the user when data is being fetched and if an error occurs.
 - Each type of data (tags, teams, transactions) should get its own “table” in the state:

 ```shell